awsdocs/amazon-redshift-management-guide/doc_source/spectrum-enhanced-vpc.md

 + **Internet gateway** –To connect to AWS services outside your VPC, you can attach an [internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) to your VPC subnet, as described in the *Amazon VPC User Guide\.* To use an internet gateway, your cluster must have a public IP address to allow other services to communicate with your cluster\.
 + **NAT gateway **–To connect to an Amazon S3 bucket in another AWS Region or to another service within the AWS network, configure a [network address translation \(NAT\) gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html), as described in the *Amazon VPC User Guide\.* Use this configuration also to access a host instance outside the AWS network\.

-For more information, see [Amazon Redshift enhanced VPC routing](enhanced-vpc-routing.md)\.
+For more information, see [Enhanced VPC routing in Amazon Redshift ](enhanced-vpc-routing.md)\.